FedeMi93/FedeMi93/README.md

 ### Hi there, my name is Federico Millot 👋
-## Student of Information Technology Analysis
+## I'm a student of Information Technology Analysis.

 I began my formal career as a software developer in 2022, pursuing a degree in Information Technology Analysis.

-Additionally, I have been working as an air traffic controller since 2018 🛫🛬 This role keeps me constantly engaged with new technology and advancements.
+Additionally, I've been working as an air traffic controller since 2018 🛫🛬.
+This role keeps me constantly engaged with new technology and advancements.

 ## Technologys: